conda/conda/docs/source/user-guide/tasks/manage-environments.rst

       proceed ([y]/n)?

   This creates the myenv environment in ``/envs/``.
 No packages will be installed in this environment.
-Python will be the Python of the base environment.

 3. To create an environment with a specific version of Python: